michaelliao/mysql-warp/README.md

 Q: Does mysql-warp support one-to-many, many-to-many releationships?

-A: No. mysql-warp is a thin wrapper for table-object mapping which makes it very fast and the SQL is totally under your control.
+A: No. mysql-warp is a thin wrapper for table-object mapping which makes it very fast and all SQLs are totally under your control.